 BRIOCHE DOUGH

 - In the bowl of a stand up mixer whisk together the flour, salt, zest and sugar, make a well in the centre and add the milk and yeast, mix together with a fork.
-Then add the egg.
+Then add the eggs.
 With the dough hook attachment knead for approximately 1 minute just to combine.

 - Cover the bowl with plastic and let rise 2 hours, every 30 minutes fold both ends into the middle (repeating 4 times).